stat6250-s17/course-questions-wiki/week-01/README.md

 - Answer (ilankham−stat6250): It depends on how you learn best.
 I personally prefer to run everything for practice.
 - Question (akumar30-stat6250): How to get good understanding of SAS User Interface ?
 - Answer (ilankham−stat6250): Trial and error, per a growth mindset.
+- Question (hhu9−stat6250): Is there any other materias except those posted in BB?